 - “It is revolutionary for any trans person to choose to be seen and visible in a world that tells us we should not exist.” —Laverne Cox, actress and transgender activist

-- “Once you’ve done something that you used to think was impossible, what could ever really scare you again?” —Ellen Page, actress and LGBTQ activist, on coming out
+- “Once you’ve done something that you used to think was impossible, what could ever really scare you again?” —Elliot Page, actor and LGBTQ activist, on coming out

 - “To love oneself is the beginning of a lifelong romance.” —Oscar Wilde, writer and gay provocateur